dbensmith/rish_installer/README.md

 - Reduces mistakes from manual extraction and setup.

 >[!NOTE]
->- This script is designed specifically for Termux.
-However, you can try installing it on other devices (provided they are on Android, and I cannot guarantee it will work correctly with others terminals).
+>- This script is designed specifically for Termux and MT Manager terminal.
+However, you can try installing it on other terminal emulator (provided they are on Android, and I cannot guarantee it will work correctly with others terminals).
 >- You must authorize Shizuku before using `rish`.